 1. Documentation of behavior that undermines a culture of safety is critical.
 Physicians, nurses and other hospital employees who observe or are otherwise made aware of undermining behavior by a practitioner must document the behavior.
-Physicians, nurses or other staff who receive a complaint from a patient, family member or community member shall encourage those individuals to document their complaint.

-Should the individual refuse to do so, the physician, nurse or staff member receiving the complaint shall document the information.
-Whenever possible, the behavior shall be documented on the attached Practitioner Behavior that Undermines a Culture of Safety Report Form (the "report") (attached hereto as "Exhibit A").
-Such documentation shall be provided to the hospital's Chief Executive Officer ("CEO") as soon as practicably possible.
-The CEO will strongly encourage any employee or physician reporting such conduct to document the conduct as outlined above.
-Should the individual refuse to do so, the CEO shall document the conduct as described to him/her, and shall note on the form that the conduct was not personally observed by him/her and that the reporting individual refused to document the conduct.
-The CEO shall nonetheless have a duty to investigate any credible verbal complaint that describes conduct that may create a risk to the wellbeing of any person, a hostile working environment, or expose the hospital to liability.
+Whenever possible, the behavior shall be documented on the attached Practitioner Behavior that Undermines a Culture of Safety Report Form (the "Report") (attached hereto as "Exhibit A").
+Such documentation shall be provided to the hospital's Chief Executive Officer (CEO) as soon as practicable possible.
 The documentation shall include:

-- (a) the name of the practitioner(s) involved in the questionable behavior; - (b) the date and time of questionable behavior; - (c) a statement of whether the behavior affected or involved a patient in any way; and if so, the chart number of the patient; - (d) the circumstances that precipitated the situation, if known; - (e) a description of the questionable behavior limited to factual, objective language as much as possible; - (f) the consequences, if any, of the behavior as it relates to patient care or hospital operations; - (g) a record of any action taken to remedy the situation including date, time, place, action, and name(s) of those intervening. - 2.
-Once the Report is received by the CEO, the CEO shall provide a copy of the Report to the Chief of Staff.
-In performing all functions hereunder, the CEO and Chief of Staff shall be deemed authorized agents of the Medical Executive Committee and shall enjoy all immunity and confidentiality protection afforded under state and federal law.
+- (a) the name of the practitioner(s) involved in the questionable behavior; - (b) the date and time of the questionable behavior;

+(c) a statement of whether the behavior affected or involved a patient in any way; and if so, the chart number of the patient;

+(d) the circumstances which precipitated the situation, if known;

+(e) a description of the questionable behavior limited to factual, objective language as much as possible;

+(f) the consequences, if any, of the behavior as it relates to patient care or hospital operations;

+(g) a record of any action taken to remedy the situation including date, time, place, action, and name(s) of those intervening.

+2. The report shall be submitted to the Chief Executive Officer, who shall provide same to the President of Staff.
+In performing all functions hereunder, the Chief Executive Officer and President of Staff shall be deemed authorized agents of the Medical Executive Committee and shall enjoy all immunity and confidentiality protection afforded under state and federal law.